Deforming cyclic covers in towers: Artin-Schreier-Witt covers

-Note that a cyclic extension in characteristic zero is described by Kummer theory, which is ``multiplicative'' compared with the ``additive'' nature of Artin-Schreier-Witt theory.
-It is hence natural to first study the case when $R$ has equal characteristic, as both the generic and the special fiber are additive in that situation.
+Note that a cyclic extension in characteristic zero is described by Kummer theory, which is ``multiplicative'' compared with the ``additive'' nature of ASW theory.
+It is hence natural to first study the case when $R$ has equal-characteristic, as both the generic and the special fiber are additive in that situation.
 That is exactly the local version of Theorem \ref{thmdeformtowers}!

 \begin{theorem}[(Local deformation of Artin-Schreier-Witt covers)] Suppose $H$ is a (nontrivial) quotient of a finite cyclic group $G$ and $\phi_n$ is a $G$-extension $k[[y_n]]/k[[x]]$, hence branches at exactly one point.
 Suppose, moreover, that $\Phi_{m}$ is a $H$-extension $R[[Y_m]]/R[[X]]$ that deforms the unique sub-$H$-cover $\phi_m: k[[x]] \xrightarrow{} k[[y_m]]$ of $\phi_n$ over $R:=k[[t]]$.
 Then there exist a finite extension $R'/R$ and a deformation $R'[[Y_n]]/R'[[X]]$ of $\phi_n$ over $R'$ that contains $R'[[Y_{n-1}]]/R'[[X]]$ as a sub-cover. \end{theorem}